Pylons/pyramid/docs/glossary.rst

    route prefix
       A route prefix is a path prefix that is prepended to any routes that are configured while it is active.
       A route prefix can be set via :meth:`pyramid.config.Configurator.include` or :meth:`pyramid.config.Configurator.route_prefix_context`.

+   commit
+      An operation applied to a :term:`configurator` which checks for conflicts in :term:`configuration declaration`\s, and if none are found applies all pending :term:`action`\s.
+      It is possible, although not necessarily recommended, to invoke :term:`commit`\s using :meth:`pyramid.config.Configurator.commit` to :ref:`manually resolve <manually_resolving_conflicts>` configuration conflicts.